daeunyeo/Sleep-Stage-Classification-with-Multimodal-Biosignals/README.md

 ### Channel Selection & Verification

 **EMG (submental chin) : excluded**
-Signal quality verification revealed DC drift artifacts with no discernible high-frequency muscle activity in the Sleep-EDF Cassette EMG channel (confirmed via highpass filtering at 10–20 Hz).
+Signal quality verification revealed DC drift artifacts with no discernible high frequency muscle activity in the Sleep-EDF Cassette EMG channel (confirmed via highpass filtering at 10–20 Hz).
 This is consistent with known limitations of the cassette recorder setup.
 Additionally, chin EMG electrode placement is physically incompatible with lightweight frontal wearable form factors.

 **EEG Pz-Oz : included as independent channel**
 EEG Fpz-Cz and Pz-Oz capture activity from anatomically distinct regions, specifically the frontal and occipital cortex, making them physiologically complementary rather than redundant.
 This was confirmed empirically: Pearson correlation computed across 2 subjects (303 epochs) yielded **r = -0.386**, consistent with the expected independence.